PentoHQ/tech-challenge-frontend/Notes.md

 `Flow changes`
 - I have not done any changes related to workflow.

+`Unit Tests / Specs`
+- I have tried to verify and update the failing basic unit tests.

 `UX changes`
 - Have done many changes related to syling.
 Tried to make the UI simple, elegant and more readable for the user